SquidLiquid224/ElDinoTruckTrippo/index.md

 <p align="center">
 <img src="./images/hand.jpg">
 <hr />
-<h2>Truck hippo likes the rain</h2>
+<h2>Hippo truck likes the rain</h2>
   2022-06-08
 <p align="center">
 <img src="./images/rainytruckhippo.jpg">
 <div style="text-align: left">
 The cap is on the truck!
 Thank you to my friend Bryan, my Bro and Dad for moving that heavy thing.
 We only almost dropped once haha.
 <br>
 It’s a rainy night tonight so it will be a good test to see if its water proof.
 It was not water proof before.
 I think it was wetter inside then outside.
 Is “wetter” a word?
 I’ve never used it before.
-Fingers crossed its nice and dry and good thing truck hippos like the rain.
+Fingers crossed its nice and dry and good thing hippo truck likes the rain.
 </div>
 <hr />